 (k) Confidential Information – the information related to the Contract, Terms and Conditions, Software, Subscribers or Users, whether explicitly labelled as confidential or not, information related to the content of the Contract or Terms and Conditions, of any other contracts, agreements or other provisions concluded in connection with the Contract or replacing this Contract, as amended by their potential attachments, including all annexes, as well as information about all related documents, deeds or other information media in material, electronic, oral or other form, including any information about business activities, employees of the Contracting Party in question, products, business relations and contacts, internal organization of business activities and about internal guidelines, technical equipment or other related facts; a Contracting Party’s Confidential Information means information related to the Contracting Party or to third parties and passed to the other Contracting Party in the extent stated above.

 (l) Hardware – the Provider’s or its contractual partners’ technical infrastructure intended for the operation of the Software or its part.
 The Hardware is placed in the Datacentres.

 (m) Innovation – the Work whose subject are new functional features of the Software.

-(o) Response Period – the period between the Reporting Date and Time and the moment in which the Provider announces the receipt and registration of the report to the Client or in which the Provider contacts the Client for the purpose of verifying information mentioned in the report.
+(p) Response Period – the period between the Reporting Date and Time and the moment in which the Provider announces the receipt and registration of the report to the Client or in which the Provider contacts the Client for the purpose of verifying information stated in the report.
 The Response Period runs solely within the Standard Working Hours.

 (i) the Provider arrives to the Place of Performance to perform the Service, if necessary for the removal of the Defect or the Critical Defect;